© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hinton Priory Carthusian charterhouse and associated water management features is a scheduled monument protected by Historic England under reference 1007014.
 View the official record →

-Hinton Priory is a Carthusian charterhouse founded in Somerset in the late thirteenth century, established circa 1232 as a house of the austere Carthusian order.
+Hinton Priory is a Carthusian charterhouse founded in Somerset during the late thirteenth century, representing one of England's austere monastic communities dedicated to contemplative life under the strict Carthusian rule.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007014.

 Hinton Priory Carthusian charterhouse and associated water management features is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007014.